You will be presenting at Innoform’s 6th Stand-up Pouch Conference. What is the core message of your contribution?

 Geschrieben am 27.
 Jun, 2018

-Tags: Abfüller, Ausgießer, Benjamin_Kampmann, Beutelhersteller, Dosen, Einschweiß-Ausgießer, Einsparpotentia, FAMAC PouchBoosters, Flaschen, Folienhersteller, Glas, Innovationsmanagement, Kartonverpackung, Kreisläufe, Kreislaufwirtschaft, Maschinenbau, materialeffizient, materialeffizienz, Materialeinsatz, Materialkreisläufe, Mike_Landwehr, PC-09-18, Post Consumer Recyclat (PCR), Produktionsprozess, recyclingfähig, Ressourcenschonung, Rohstoffe, Sauerstoffbarriere, Spouts, Standbodenbeutel, Verbraucher, Vermarkter, Verpackung, Verpackungslösungen, Wertschöpfungskette, wirtschaftlichste Lösung.
+Tags: Abfüller, Ausgießer, Benjamin_Kampmann, Beutelhersteller, Dosen, Einschweiß-Ausgießer, Einsparpotentia, FAMAC PouchBoosters, Flaschen, Folienhersteller, Glas, Innovationsmanagement, Interview, Kartonverpackung, Kreisläufe, Kreislaufwirtschaft, Maschinenbau, materialeffizient, materialeffizienz, Materialeinsatz, Materialkreisläufe, Mike_Landwehr, PC-09-18, Post Consumer Recyclat (PCR), Produktionsprozess, recyclingfähig, Ressourcenschonung, Rohstoffe, Sauerstoffbarriere, Spouts, Standbodenbeutel, Verbraucher, Vermarkter, Verpackung, Verpackungslösungen, Wertschöpfungskette, wirtschaftlichste Lösung.